About the LeagueUpdated Saturday July 21, 2018 by Red Circle Hockey Club.

 If we go back a few years ago when the city of London only had 4 skating pads, Silverwoods, Farquharson, Carling, and Kinsmen were all outdoor pads and minor hockey was hardly heard of.
-With the building of new pads such as Stronach arena, organized hockey for kids started taking off.
+With the building of new pads such as our Home Rink, Stronach Arena, organized hockey for kids started taking off.
 The Ontario Minor Hockey Association (O.M.H.A.) was the self appointed governing body for all of Ontario and they set the rules.

 But people like Mac Beach, Al Langille, and Jim Leonard felt there were kids (and parents) who did not want to play stringent competitive hockey.
 These kids were not your superstars.
 They just wanted to be involved in a hockey program where they would be treated equally and get as much ice time as the other guy/girl.